moneroexamples/openmonero/README.md

 #### Monero download and compilation

-Download and compile recent Monero release into your home folder:
+Download and compile recent Monero into your home folder:

 ```bash
 # first install monero dependecines